Steven G. Xiarhos, a Greek-American politician and retired law enforcement officer, has a sad and personal story to tell on Memorial Day.

-Nick, a strong giant with a pure heart, died on July 23rd, 2009, together with two other soldiers.
-Since then his family and Deputy Chief Steven G. Xiarhos, Nick’s proud Golden Star father, have had their lives drastically changed but have always stayed strong to tell Nick’s story.
+Nick, a strong giant with a pure heart, died on July 23rd, 2009 together with two other soldiers.
+Ever since, his family and Deputy Chief Steven G. Xiarhos, Nick’s proud Golden Star father, have had their lives drastically changed but have always stayed strong to tell Nick’s story.

 Watch the interview with Nick’s father below:

-We interviewed Chief Xiarhos to tell his son’s story despite the pain.
-As he put it “Nick is my hero, we have to remember them and tell their story.”
+In an interview with Chief Xiarhos, he tells his son’s story despite the pain.
+In his own words he says: “Nick is my hero, we have to remember [him] and tell [his] story.”

 Xiarhos’ four decades of service

 “Since Nick died I have run two Marathons, the Marine Corps Marathon in Washington, D.C. and the one in Boston.
 My goal now is to go to Athens and run the Marathon where it all started.
 I want to do that in Nick’s memory and carry my flags…and return home.”